Symptoms of Stomach Problems

-One moment your dog is gleefully gallivanting around the dog park, and the next, he is sluggish, irritable, and not himself.
+One moment your pet is gleefully gallivanting around the garden, and the next, he is sluggish, irritable, and not himself.

-What are the surefire ways to tell that your dog’s change in demeanor has to do with a compromised digestive system in dogs?
+What are the surefire ways to tell that your pets’ change in demeanor has to do with a compromised digestive system?

 In most cases, these symptoms are fleeting and will dissipate on their own; however, if these symptoms become regular occurrences, it’s important to seek medical assistance from your veterinarian to discover the root of the problem.